ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 In some events the first parameter is not the standard `EventInfo`, but {@link module:engine/view/observer/bubblingeventinfo~BubblingEventInfo `BubblingEventInfo`}.
 It is an extension that provides the current {@link module:engine/view/observer/bubblingeventinfo~BubblingEventInfo#eventPhase} and {@link module:engine/view/observer/bubblingeventinfo~BubblingEventInfo#currentTarget}.

-Currently, that information is available for the following events:
+Currently, this information is available for the following events:

 * {@link module:engine/view/document~Document#event:enter `enter`},
 * {@link module:engine/view/document~Document#event:delete `delete`},
 * {@link module:engine/view/document~Document#event:arrowKey `arrowKey`}.

-So the events from the above example would be extended with the following `eventPhase` data:
+Hence the events from the above example would be extended with the following `eventPhase` data:

 1. `'$capture'` - *capturing*
 1. `'$text'` - *atTarget*